ucsf-wynton/wynton-website-hpc/README.md

 and then open <http://127.0.0.1:4001> in the web browser.

-Note that Jekyll monitors all files and if one of the source files are updated, then it will instantaneously re-render the corresponding HTML file.
+Note that Jekyll monitors all files and if one of them are updated, then Jekyll will instantaneously re-render the corresponding HTML file.
 There is no need to relaunch or by other means manually re-render files.

 ## Spell checking